imperva/dsfkit/README.md

    <td>timeout - last error: Error connecting to bastion: ssh: handshake failed: <br>
        ssh: unable to authenticate, attempted methods [none publickey],  no supported methods remain
    </td>
-   <td>Check the SSH keys you are using and SSH keys variables
+   <td>Check the SSH keys you are using and the SSH keys variables values that you are passing.
    </td>
   </tr>
   <tr>